 Surah al-Kafirun, Chapter 109 verse 1 to 6

-Say: “O disbelievers!”
+- Say: “O disbelievers!”

-“I worship not that which you worship.”
+- “I worship not that which you worship.”

-“Nor will you worship whom I worship.”
+- “Nor will you worship whom I worship.”

-“And I shall not worship that which you are worshipping.”
+- “And I shall not worship that which you are worshipping.”

-“Nor will you worship that which I worship.”
+- “Nor will you worship that which I worship.”

-“To you be your religion, and to me my religion.”
+- “To you be your religion, and to me my religion.”

-I really like the way this surah was revealed.
-Our beloved Prophet (ﷺ), in fact, was sent as a mercy for mankind.
-He lived such an exemplary lifestyle that we can follow even til now, and til the end of time.
+Our beloved Prophet (pbuh) in fact was sent as a mercy for mankind.
+He lived such an exemplary lifestyle that we can follow even till now, even till the end of time.

-It has been said that in their ignorance (ie disbelievers), they invited the Messenger of Allah to worship their idols for a year and they would (in turn) worship Allah for a year.
+It has been said that in their ignorance (ie disbelievers), they invited the Messenger of Allah to worship their idols for a year and they would (in turn) worship his God for a year.
 Therefore, Allah revealed this Surah.

-This means that there is no (true) object of worship except Allah and there is no path to Him (i.e., the way of worshipping Him) other than that which the Messenger has come with.
+This means that there is no (true) object of worship except Allah and there is no path to Him (i.e., way of worshipping Him) other than that which the Messenger came with.

 He commanded His Messenger to disavow himself from their religion

 You would tread the same path as was trodden by those before you inch by inch and step by step so much so that if they had entered into the hole of the lizard, you would follow them in this also.

 Yes, from the background and history of Valentine’s Day, we could clearly see that this satanic practice of Lupercalia has been repackaged and disguises as a normal activity, making it seem as if there is nothing evil about showing love to your spouse during valentine.

-And also, there is no place in the bible that mentioned such thing like Valentine day.
+And also, there is no place in the bible that mentioned such thing like a valentine.
 This was practiced already until Romans become Christians.

 When the Lord, your God cuts off from before you the nations which you go to dispossess …do not inquire after their gods, ‘saying, How did these nations served their gods?
 I also will do likewise.’
-You shall not worship the LORD your God in that way for every abomination to the Lord which He hates they have done to their gods … Whatever I command you, be careful to observe it; you shall not add to it nor take away from it [Deuteronomy 12:29-23]
+You shall not worship the Lord your God in that way for every abomination to the Lord which He hates they have done to their gods … Whatever I command you, be careful to observe it; you shall not add to it nor take away from it [Deuteronomy 12:29-23]

 It is very clear from the above verses that the Bible also forbids practices of the tradition of the disbelievers.

-We are the Ummah of the Man who brought light to this world, the Man who was sent as a Mercy for the whole of humanity.
+We are the Ummah of the Man who brought light to this world, the man who was sent as a Mercy for the whole of humanity.

-Let’s live as good Muslims and die as good Muslims, I think that’s the only way you and I can stay safe.
+Let’s live as good Muslims and die as good Muslims, I think that’s the only way you and I can be saved.